Wordfilter: Cliché control

 Clichés—particular words or phrases constantly reused in posts, also known as "memes"—often develop on forums.
 Some users find that these clichés add to the fun, but other users find them tedious, especially when overused.
 Administrators may configure the wordfilter to replace the annoying cliché with a more embarrassing phrase, or remove it altogether.

 Vandalism control

 Internet forums are sometimes attacked by vandals who try to fill the forum with repeated nonsense messages, or by spammers who try to insert links to their commercial web sites.
 The site's wordfilter may be configured to remove the nonsense text used by the vandals, or to remove all links to particular websites from posts.

 Lameness filter

-Lameness filters are text-based wordfilters used by Slash-based websites (i.e. Textboards and Imageboards) to stop junk comments from being posted in response to stories.
+Lameness filters are text-based wordfilters used by Slash-based websites (such as textboards and imageboards) to stop junk comments from being posted in response to stories.
 Some of the things they are designed to filter include: